franck-armand/Data-Science-Projects/Movie rating analysis/readme.md

 |   91 | Le manoir du diable (1896)                           | Short|Horror        |
 |  131 | Une nuit terrible (1896)                             | Short|Comedy|Horror |

-- A file containning user __id, movie id, ratings given by the user and the timestamp__ of the ratings.
+- A file containing user __id, movie id, ratings given by the user and the timestamp__ of the ratings.

 |   User |               Id |   Ratings |   Timestamp |
 |-------:|-----------------:|----------:|------------:|